miromanestar/JS-Horizontal-Masonry/README.md

-# JS-Horizontal-Masonry
+# jQuery-Horizontal-Masonry
-An example of a horizontal masonry layout using javascript!
+An example of a horizontal masonry layout using jQuery!

+This example utilizes jQuery to make things easier, but everything here can also be done quite easily in vanillaJS!

 [Live demo here!](https://miromanestar.github.io/JS-Horizontal-Masonry/)